-Despite many states having naming, pricing, and renewal variations, all states impose penalties, fees, and maybe even criminal charges on businesses that fail to obtain the proper permit.
+All states impose penalties, fees, and maybe even criminal charges on businesses that fail to register as required.
 So, before you start collecting sales tax, be sure to get any necessary sales tax permits right from the start.
-Avalara State Sales Tax Registration can help with that process in all states.
+Avalara Sales Tax Registration can help with that process in all states.

 Stay up to date